Anderson Ravens and Lady Ravens

 The Ravens is the name used for all of the men's intercollegiate athletic teams that play for Anderson University in Anderson, Indiana.
 The female intercollegiate teams are known as the Lady Ravens.

 Men's sports offered at Anderson University include football, basketball, baseball, lacrosse, tennis, golf, soccer, cross country, and track & field.
 Women's sports offered at Anderson University include basketball, softball, lacrosse, tennis, volleyball, soccer, golf, cross country, and track & field.

-Conference affiliation
+Conference Affiliation

 The Ravens compete in athletics in the NCAA Division III and the Heartland Collegiate Athletic Conference.

-Organization

-Athletics at Anderson University are administered by the Anderson University Athletic Department.